MicrosoftDocs/Viva/Viva/glint/hierarchy-fundamentals.md

 ### Example of setting up managerial hierarchy

+- In this scenario:
-- Harper reports to Tate.
-Tate reports to Gabriel, and Gabriel to Dana.
+  - Harper reports to Tate
+  - Tate reports to Gabriel
+  - Gabriel reports to Dana
 - In the Employee Attribute File:
   - Harper's row would list Tate's Manager ID or email in the Manager ID column
   - Tate's row would list Gabriel's Manager ID